Intermesh/groupoffice7-docs/docs/02_Webclient/01_Creating_a_module/02_Stores_and_models.md

 						});

-						//Set the relation with it's primary key so the model knows that
+						//Set the relations with their primary keys so the model knows that
-						//these columns must be sent along with the modified properties.
+						//this is a related model and only the modified properties and the
+						//primary keys should be sent.

 						Band.prototype.$relationKeys = {
-							albums: ['id', 'bandId']
+							albums: ['id', 'bandId'],
+							customfields: ['id']
 						};

 						return Band;
 					}]);

 ```````````````````````````````````````````````````````````````````````````````

 # Main controller